andreselia/B250-data-analysis/docs/PRICE_to_Peptide_FASTA.md

   - Bar plots of stop codon presence by strand.
   - Bar plots of ORF type frequency.
 - Saves plots as PDF files in the output folder.

+### 6. Generating FASTA file

+- Compare the peptide sequences among the samples and treatments, and keep the unique ones for each condition.
+- Generates peptide FASTA files for each cell type.

 ---